Is the UK government cracking down on Chemsex?

 In studies about Chemsex, it’s clear that there’s a considerable number of guys who don’t really remember what went down when the drugs came out.
 One of the consequences of this is that guys who take part in Chemsex also report high numbers of incidences of non-consensual sex.

-For sexual health professionals, the aim is to help people taking part in Chemsex to practice it safely, and if they want to, move away from Chemsex altogether.
+For sexual health professionals, the aim is to help people who are taking part in Chemsex to practice it safely, and to be able to recognise when things might be going a bit off the rails.

-There can also be psychosexual impact of using chems and other drugs when having sex, such as becoming dependent on drugs in order to have sex.
+There can also be a psychosexual impact from using chems and other drugs when having sex, such as becoming dependent on drugs in order to be able to have sex.
+This might manifest in difficulty in maintaining an erection, or as a psychological inhibition or barrier to arousal.

 What about sexual health and wellbeing?